-The Headteacher and two of the Senior Management Team are trustees of the Charles Adam Prize Fund, a charity with the objective of raising funds, through investments, for the Academy's science facility.
+The Headteacher, former Headteacher and a member of the Senior Management Team are Trustees of the Charles Adam Prize Fund, a charity with the objective of raising funds, through investments, for the Academy's science facility.
 Further details on the Charles Adam Prize Fund are disclosed in Note 24 of these financial statements.